postlight/parser/CONTRIBUTING.md

 Here are a few examples of what we consider a contribution:

 *   Updates to source code
-*   For Answering questions and chatting, contact [Cody Cowan](mailto:cody.cowan@postlight.com) directly
+*   For Answering questions and chatting, contact us on mercury@postlight.com
 *   Filing, organizing, and commenting on issues in the [issue tracker](https://github.com/postlight/mercury-parser/issues)
 *   Teaching others how to use Mercury
 *   Community building and outreach